 i1 2.000 1.000 517.31 90.000 90.000 0.000 0.000 0.000 0.000 ; C5

-This score displays actual frequencies of notes, for instance ‘A4’ = 435 Hz.
-This tonal sequence will sound slightly lower than the preceding one.
+This score shows the actual frequencies of the notes, for example 'A4' = 435 Hz.
+This sequence of notes will sound slightly lower than the previous one.

-If the diapason is radically different from 440 Hz, the names of notes will not differ.
-Only frequencies will be modified accordingly.
-See for instance the Csound score produced with ‘A4’ = 300 Hz:
+If the diapason is radically different from 440 Hz, the names of the notes will not change.
+Only the frequencies will be change accordingly.
+See for example the Csound score created with 'A4' = 300 Hz:

 i1 0.000 1.000 300.00 90.000 90.000 0.000 0.000 0.000 0.000 ; A4